Lok-CC/D3/README.md

 # D3
- Use D3 for data visualisation such as using Scatterplot and Pie Charts.
+ Use D3 for data visualisation.
+  1. Extrema and Scale
+  2. Scatterplot
+  3. Histogram
+  4. Pie Chart